vincentiusronalto/laravel-docker/README.md

 ## How to run
 1. to start the docker run command `docker-compose up -d --build site`

-make sure open localhost in browser and will displaying laravel homepage
+2. to make sure open localhost in browser and it will displaying laravel homepage

 ## Migrate database up
 1. first change directory to src `cd src`